-This integral is formally intractable, and numerical approximations are required.
-In this context Expectation Propagation has proven to be a useful technique [190].
+This integral is formally intractable and numerical approximations are required.
+In this context Expectation Propagation has proven to be a useful technique [189].

-The TrueSkill system is used for example to assess the abilities of players in online gaming, such as Halo, also taking into account the abilities of teams of individuals in tournaments.
+The TrueSkill system is used for example to assess the abilities of players in online gaming, also taking into account the abilities of teams of individuals in tournaments.
 A temporal extension has recently been used to reevaluate the change in ability of chess players with time [69].